equinor/appsec-owasptop10wrkshp/prez/content/prolog.md

 - Awareness and understanding of common risks concerning web apps <!-- .element: style="font-size:0.9em"-->
 - Experience in exploiting common vulnerabilities by hands-on participation <!-- .element: style="font-size:0.9em"-->
-- Awareness and understanding of CWEs and CVEs <!-- .element: style="font-size:0.9em"-->
 - Inspire to increase understanding of #AppSec and OWASP resources <!-- .element: style="font-size:0.9em"-->

 ---